 - May and September are the best months to visit as they typically are dry but fall outside peak season, meaning more availability and lower prices.

-There are a few customs that are helpful to understand as well.
+There are a few customs that are helpful to understand.
 All too many tourists forget that while this is a vacation destination to them, it is home to the locals.

-As such, it is important to treat people on the island as if you are guests in their home.
+As such, it is important to treat islanders as if you are a guest in their home.

 Beyond typical manners, here are a few Hawaiian customs to note: